1.1 Buttons and Inputs

 In this exercise, you implement some simple features using the app template.
 The goal is to become familiar with HTML and JavaScript as well as with the app template.

-Make a copy of the for each of the tasks below, and write the necessary code with JavaScript and HTML to solve the tasks below.
+Make a copy of the application template for each of the tasks below, and write the necessary code with JavaScript and HTML to solve the tasks below.

 a) Hello World!